Indians in Moscow

 Indians in Moscow are an English synth-pop band formed in Hull in 1981 who later moved into the techno and house music genres.

 History

 The band was formed in 1981 by keyboard players Pete Riches and Stuart Walton (formerly of The Most), and singer Adele Nozedar.
 The band later expanded to five members with the addition of a guitarist and a drummer (Rich Hornby).
 The band's first release was a contribution to the various artists compilation Your Secret's Safe with Us in 1982.

 They came to fame on the cult 1980s Channel 4 music TV show The Tube as part of the show's Hull music special, and had three hits on the UK Indie Chart with "Naughty Miranda", "I Wish I Had" and "Jack Pelter & His Sex Change Chicken".
 After the release of the Big Wheel EP, the band's only (self-titled) album was released in 1985.
-The band split up shortly afterwards, with guitarist Nik Corfield releasing one solo single, "The Pixie Shop", late in 1985.
+The band split up shortly afterwards.